 The Remesh tool helps address this issue by rebuilding the surface so that the mesh has nearly uniform edge lengths across the model.
-As a result, the geometry becomes more evenly distributed, which improves stability for many subsequent mesh editing and repair operations.
+As a result, the geometry becomes more evenly distributed, which makes many subsequent mesh editing and repair operations more predictable.
 To access this tool, open the Mesh Repair tab, then click Remesh to launch the operation.

 Remeshing Modes